cplKazmin/PhotoDiary/README.md

 # PhotoDiary

-## Android application pet project
+##  First Android Project

-This repo contains the source code of the PhotoDiary, simple app that can help analogue photographers with their shots systematization.
+This repo contains a lot of bad code, but this is how i started ;)

 ### Features: